 Our Lake Charles car crash attorneys aren’t afraid to take on the insurance companies.
 We have the experience and know how to remain unintimidated by defendants, their lawyers, and their insurance adjuster.
 This is your opportunity to receive the financial compensation you deserve, and it’s our opportunity to fight for you if you need our services.

 We believe that reckless and negligent crashes need to be put to a stop and that the perpetrators of those crashes should pay a price for their lack of responsibility.
 We’ve been helping those in our community since 1969, and we aren’t stopping anytime soon.
 Our list of successful settlements is long and we have a lot of happy clients to show for it.

 If you’ve been the victim of another driver’s negligence, don’t worry.
-Contacting an attorney at Cox, Cox, Filo, Camel & Wilson can help make the process easier, from beginning to end.
-Our consultations are free and we take personal injury cases on a contingency fee basis.
+Contacting an car crash attorney at Cox, Cox, Filo, Camel & Wilson can help make the process easier, from beginning to end.
+Our consultations are free and we take personal injury cases on a contingent-fee basis.
 That means we only get paid if we win your case.
-Call us toll-free at 800-836-3702 or contact us online to get started now.
+Call us toll-free at 800-836-3702 or contact us online and get started now.